MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/altertraits.md

 ### I can use an AlterTraits operation on an attribute group

-We can use an [AddAttributeGroup](../../1.0om/api-reference/cdm/projections/addattributegroup.md) operation to place all the attributes referenced by the source entity attribute into an attribute group, then use AlterTraits.
+We can use the [AddAttributeGroup](../../1.0om/api-reference/cdm/projections/addattributegroup.md) operation to place all the attributes referenced by the source entity attribute into an attribute group, then use AlterTraits.

 ```json
 {